Niagara cop sent to hospital after ‘interaction’ with another officer

-PELHAM, Ont. — A 44-year-old officer was critically injured Thursday in a shooting that Ontario’s police watchdog said involved two members of the Niagara regional police.
+PELHAM, Ont. — A 44-year-old officer suffered serious injuries Thursday in a shooting that Ontario’s police watchdog said involved two members of the Niagara Regional Police Service.

-The Special Investigations Unit said it was probing an “altercation” between two officers, one of whom sustained a gunshot wound around noon in Pelham, Ont.
+The Special Investigations Unit said it was probing an “altercation” between two officers, one of whom sustained a gunshot wound at about noon in Pelham, Ont.

-“The officer was transported to hospital for treatment, and then airlifted to Hamilton General Hospital where he remains in critical condition,” SIU spokeswoman Monica Hudon said.
+“The officer was transported to hospital for treatment, and then airlifted to Hamilton General Hospital,” SIU spokeswoman Monica Hudon said.

 “Understanding what transpired and the relationship between the officers is part of the SIU’s investigation.
 I can only tell you that there was an altercation, and a firearm was discharged and one officer was struck.”

-Hudon added that the agency has assigned 11 investigators, including three forensic specialists to the case.
-She said it’s very early in the investigation and there have been no arrests.
+Hudon added that the agency has assigned 11 investigators, including three forensic specialists, to the case.
+She said it’s very in the investigation and there have been no arrests.

 She urged anyone with information — particularly anyone with video evidence — to contact the SIU.